mui/material-ui/docs/pages/blog/masonry-post.md

 card: true
 ---

-# The Journey of developing the MUI Masonry component

 ## Request from the community

 Just over two years ago, a [request](https://github.com/mui-org/material-ui/issues/17000) for a masonry component was opened.
 Upvoted by around 200 MUI users, this was one of the most popular component requests so far.